lightward/mechanic-tasks/docs/manage-fulfillment-status-using-order-tags/README.md

-# Manage fulfillment status using order tags
+# Manage fulfillment shipment status using order tags

 Use this task to easily set the shipment status of your single-fulfillment orders.
 Just add a tag, and a new fulfillment event will be recorded, using the corresponding shipment status.
+Optionally, you may have the task attempt to fulfill the order first and may choose whether to send shipment status notifications to the customer.

 * View in the task library: [usemechanic.com/task/manage-fulfillment-status-using-order-tags](https://usemechanic.com/task/manage-fulfillment-status-using-order-tags)
 * Task JSON, for direct import: [task.json](../../tasks/manage-fulfillment-status-using-order-tags.json)